vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/getter.md

 ::: note

-Due to Atom support html in summary, so you can return html content here if possible, but the content must start with mark `html:`.
+Due to Atom support HTML in summary, so you can return HTML content here if possible, but the content must start with mark `html:`.

 :::